agudluri/python-developer-coding-challenge-2025/README.md

 ## AWS Focus
 This hiring challenge is AWS-specific.
 Your solution must target AWS services (S3, ECR, ECS, etc.) and operate on AWS VPC Flow Logs.
 Other clouds are out of scope.

+## Timeline & Communication
+- You have 3–4 days from when you receive repository access to complete and submit your solution.
+- Follow the instructions in this repository exclusively; ignore conflicting guidance from other sources.

 ## Repository Structure
 - `docs/job-description.md` — role overview and qualifications.